HinodeXRT/xrtpy/docs/code_of_conduct.rst

 **Enforcement and Reporting**

-- Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at ``xrtpy@cfa.harvard.edu``.
+- Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at ``XRTpy@cfa.harvard.edu``.
   All complaints will be reviewed and investigated promptly and fairly.
 - Community leaders are obligated to respect the privacy and security of the reporter of any incident.